What Worked For Obamacare And What Didn't? Lessons From 5 States

 Insurance companies did not have any idea who would buy policies through the exchanges in the early years.
 And as it turned out, a lot of those previously uninsured sick people — more than insurers and policymakers had expected — raced to get coverage.

 As a result, researchers found, many plans incurred losses, with some companies reporting claims that were 50 to 100 percent greater than the premiums they collected.
 Making matters worse, a mechanism in the health law to reimburse companies for such losses in the early years proved inadequate.
-That caused a lot of them leave the marketplaces.
+That caused a lot of them to leave the marketplaces.

 Under Obamacare, insurance companies could no longer deny coverage or charge higher rates to those with pre-existing medical conditions.
 And during the first two years of the exchanges, insurers simply didn't know how to price their policies because they'd rarely dealt with people who hadn't been insured before, the researchers found.